braze-inc/braze-docs/_docs/_api/endpoints/user_data/external_id_migration/post_external_ids_remove.md

 Use this endpoint to remove your users' old deprecated `external id`s.
 This endpoint completely removes the deprecated ID and cannot be undone.

-You can send up to 50 external_ids per request.
+You can send up to 50 external IDss per request.

 You will need to create a new [API key]({{site.baseurl}}/api/api_key/) with permissions for this endpoint.